lethanhan97/intro-to-web-dev/notes/JS-FundamentalToFunctional/Functions.md

 - Parameters: `function callMe (a, b ,c) {}` a, b ,c are params
 - Arguments: `callMe("hon", "hon", "hon")` "hon` is an argument.
 Arguments are the values passed into a function
 - Side effects: Anything that is beyond the function's scope

+## Arrow Functions vs Regular Functions

+- Arrow functions doesn't own its own `this` value.
+- It grabs its value from its parent's scope
+- Arrow function doesn't have the keyword `arguments` which is an array of the arguments being passed in the function.
+Arrow function's `arguments` keyword is a lil weird ngl